residing at ingynbin[1]

-[8] Back after an overnight break together at Shwebo, the pagoda spire shines clearly from a kilometre away, a citadel.
-A burgeoning of the heart:
+[8] Back after an break away at nearby Shwebo, we return to see the pagoda spire shine clearly from a kilometre away, a citadel.

 blue wispy moon